 Quantitative Measurement: A student must make steady progress toward completing the educational goal within a limited period of time.
-The time frame includes all period(s)of enrollment at Coahoma Community College whether or not a student received financial aid.
+The time frame includes all period(s) of enrollment at Coahoma Community College whether or not a student received financial aid.

-The academic progress of students is evaluated at the end of semester.
+The academic progress of students is evaluated at the end of the semester.
 In order to maintain satisfactory academic progress, students must meet the following conditions:

-- Earn the minimum cumulative grade point average (GPA) based on total hours attempted as outlined in the chart below. - Earn the minimum completion rate based on total hours attempted as outlinedin the chart below. - Unless academically dismissed, students denied federal, state, and institutional aid may continue attending using other aid sources or by funding their education themselves.
-It is students' responsibility to monitor his or her academic progress and understand requirements to complete their degree according to SAPstandards. - Complete his or her program of study within a time frame not to exceed 150% of the published length of a program.
+• Earn the minimum cumulative grade point average (GPA) based on total hours attempted as outlined in the chart below.

+• Earn the minimum completion rate based on total hours attempted as outlined in the chart below.

+• Unless academically dismissed, students denied federal, state, and institutional aid may continue attending using other aid sources or by funding their education themselves.
+It is students' responsibility to monitor his or her academic progress and understand the requirements to complete their degree according to SAP standards.
-Percentage of

-Cumulative Minimum Required SAP

-Cumulative Hours Attempted Hours GPA
+Cumulative Hours Attempted Percentage of Cumulative Hours Minimum Required SAP GPA

-Attempted

-That Must Be
+Attempted That Must Be Passed

-Passed

 0-16 50% 1.5

 17-32 56% 1.7

 33-48 62% 1.85

 48+ 67% 2